Menu

 1:00 P.M.
 4:00 P.M.

-Humane Society of North Texas and Second TBD Location (no charge)
+Humane Society of North Texas: HSNT Equine Ranch and Saxe Forte Adoption Center (no charge)

 6:00 P.M.
 7:30 P.M.